 When you buy a car, you don't get a cooling off period.
 The car you buy may be everything you hoped for, but sometimes things don't work out the way you planned.
-Whether the car isn't as nice as you thought, is too big or too small, or turns out to be more than you can afford, you can sell your car after you buy it, but you might not like the price.
+Whether the car isn't as nice as you thought, or simply turns out to be more than you can afford, you can sell your car after you buy it.
+You may not be able to recoup the amount you initially spent, however.

 There is no law against selling your car after you buy it.
 You could walk out of the dealership, walk right back in and sell it if you wanted.
 Bear in mind that if you took out a loan, you might have a prepayment penalty.
 The only way to know if you have a prepayment penalty is to look at your loan agreement.
 If you used a bad-credit loan, paid a high interest rate or took out a long-term loan, you're at a great risk of having a prepayment penalty.
 You'll also have to pay off everything you owe on the loan, even if you sell the car for less than you borrowed.